GenericMappingTools/gmt-2024-animation/README.md

 # gmt-2024-animation

-Wessel, Esteban, & Delaviel-Anger, 2024,
+Wessel, Esteban & Delaviel-Anger, 2024,
 	The Generic Mapping Tools and Animations for the Masses, Geochem.
 Geophys.
 Geosyst.